dylanratcliffe/sumologic/README.md

 json will send the entire puppet report as a JSON file, note that this is approx 430Kb per report but contains awesome info.

-*puppet_conf*

-Location of the puppet.conf file, default uses the confdir value from Puppet's settings to locate the file so it should usually be fine.

 **Examples**